 NOT ALL INNOVATORS ARE INVENTORS

 I’d like to add some specific recommendations to this general advice.
-Innovators who have developed intellectual property – particularly patents – can make their general ideas into concrete property.
+Innovators who have developed the intellectual property – particular patents – can make their general ideas into the concrete property.
 Constructing patents is non-trivial and requires three skills:

 - Distilling a vague idea to a specific design

 - Describing how that design is different from what has been done before

 - Blocking competitors from commercially lucrative related ideas

 The BigCo could benefit from these skills in many ways.
 For example, instead of assigning the startup team to a vague “innovation group” which has no clear direction or goal, the BigCo could assign the team to solve a specific problem within a particular department.
 With these skills, the team would provide focused solutions to these problems.
 The new solutions could then be protected with patents that successfully block BigCo’s competitors from entering the space.